How the competition works

 - The masters winner will compete in the Masters 3MT® Inter-University Challenge.
 If the candidate is unavailable to compete, the runner-up may be invited to represent the University instead.

-- A single PowerPoint slide is permitted.
+- A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.
 No additional electronic media (e.g. sound and video files) is permitted.

-- No additional props such as costumes, musical instruments and laboratory equipment.
+- No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted.

-- Presentations are limited to 3 minutes maximum.
-Competitors exceeding 3 minutes will be disqualified.
+- Presentations are limited to three minutes maximum and competitors exceeding three minutes are disqualified.

-- Presentations are to be spoken word, No poems, raps or songs.
+- Presentations are to be spoken word (e.g. no poems, raps or songs).

-- Presentations are considered to have begun when a presenter starts their presentation through either movement or speech.
+- Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.

-- The decision of the adjudicating panel is final.
+- The decision of the judging panel is final.

 Please note: If the competition is moved online, competitors will not be judged on video/recording quality or editing capabilities (optional inclusions).
 Judging will focus on the presentation, ability to communicate research to a non-specialist audience, and 3MT PowerPoint slide.